xbandrade/sokoban-solver-generator/README.md

 Video showing the game mechanics, the generator and the solver: [Sokoban Generator and Solver](https://www.youtube.com/watch?v=l0BHKkoViII)

-This is a Sokoban puzzle generator and solver using BFS, A* and Dijkstra algorithms.
+This is a Sokoban puzzle generator and solver that uses BFS, A* and Dijkstra algorithms.